Software Testing Methodologies: A QA Manager’s Guide

 Within the competitive software industry, there can be no space for mistakes.
-Software testing methodologies are pivotal for the software development life cycle, giving a sense of direction of how tests should be conducted.
-Let me give you an example –
+Software testing methodologies are pivotal for the software development life cycle, guiding how you should conduct the tests.

 Software Testing Methodologies vs. Types of Software Testing